Boardwalk Hall: Various uses

+Stockton University utilizes Boardwalk Hall for undergraduate degree recipient ceremonies each year in May.

-The Miss America Pageant, founded in 1921 in Atlantic City, used Boardwalk Hall from the hall's opening in 1940 until 2006.
-The Pageant returned to the hall in 2013.
-It was last used for Miss America 2019.
+The Miss America Pageant, founded in 1921 in Atlantic City, used Boardwalk Hall from 1940 until 2004.
+The Pageant returned to the hall in 2013 and was last used for Miss America 2019.

 It was also the venue for the August 1964 Democratic National Convention that nominated U.S. President Lyndon B. Johnson as the Democratic Party's candidate for the 1964 U.S. presidential election, nine months after the assassination of his predecessor, John F. Kennedy, in November 1963.

 The following weekend, The Beatles held one of their largest concerts on their first U.S. tour at the hall.

 Judy Garland gave a concert at Convention Hall on August 4, 1961.
-Garland returned for a second engagement on Sept 3rd, 1961.
+Garland returned for a second engagement on September 3, 1961.

 The hall was also the venue for the concert by The Rolling Stones on their Steel Wheels Tour in 1989.
 The concert, which was shown on pay-per-view television, is widely remembered by fans for a mishap where viewers were cut off from the performance during the song "(I Can't Get No) Satisfaction", as well as the performance of "Miss You" in some countries.
 This concert was remastered, remixed and released on DVD, Blu-Ray, CD and Vinyl on 2 October 2020, as Steel Wheels Live Atlantic City, New Jersey '89.

 On March 7, 2003, Bruce Springsteen and the E Street Band performed.
 Tickets for the event were immediately sold-out.
 Springsteen returned to perform a solo show on his Devils & Dust Tour on November 13, 2005.

-On August 16, 2003 Justin Timberlake and Christina Aguilera were supposed to perform at the Boardwalk Hall, but due to a major stage collapse, the show (and later tour) was postponed.
+On August 16, 2003, Justin Timberlake and Christina Aguilera were supposed to perform at the Boardwalk Hall, but due to a major stage collapse, the show (and later tour) was postponed.

 On February 4, 2006, Bon Jovi from New Jersey performed for the Have a Nice Day Tour.

+Celine Dion performed a sold-out show on September 20, 2008 as part of her Taking Chances World Tour.
+Dion returned to the venue for another sold-out show with her Courage World Tour on February 22, 2020.

 Phish played three nights at Boardwalk Hall for Halloween in both 2010 and 2013.
 The 2010 Halloween concert featured a performance of Little Feat's Waiting For Columbus album in its entirety.
 The 2013 show included the debut of Phish's unrecorded album Wingsuit, which would later become the album Fuego.